leosocy/EDCC-Palmprint-Recognition/README.md

 ### Install Python Package

-Please make sure that the ***core library has been successfully installed*** by following the steps above.
+Please make sure that the ***edcc library has been successfully installed*** by following the steps above.

 **Python3.x** required.